Nadia Ali (singer): 1980–2005: Early life and iiO

 Nadia Ali was born in Tripoli, Libya to Pakistani parents on August 3, 1980.
 The family relocated when she was five years old and she was subsequently raised in Queens, New York City.

 Ali started working in the New York offices of Versace when she was 17.
 A colleague from Versace introduced her to producer Markus Moser, who was looking for a female-singer (or "chanteuse") to collaborate on some of his original productions for a girl group in Germany.
 The two teamed up with Moser working on production, while Ali wrote the lyrics and vocals for the songs.
 Her first song was the single "Rapture", which she wrote in 30 minutes based on an encounter with an Australian nightclub patron.
 A demo of the song was first played at the New York club Twilo in 2001 and received early support from influential DJ Pete Tong who played the demo on his show on BBC Radio 1.
-The song eventually became an Ibiza favourite after support from prominent DJs such as Sasha, Danny Tenaglia and Sander Kleinenberg during the summer season.
+The song eventually became an Ibiza favorite after support from prominent DJs such as Sasha, Danny Tenaglia and Sander Kleinenberg during the summer season.
 Released in late 2001 by Ministry of Sound, the single became a commercial success peaking at No. 2 on the UK Singles Chart and Billboards Hot Dance Club Play chart, while charting in several countries in Europe.
 The success of "Rapture", Ali said, caused the formation of iiO as the music they were initially working on was quite different from dance music and were asked to come up with a project name to promote the single.
 They originally named themselves Vaiio after the Sony VAIO laptop Ali used to write the lyrics on.
 The duo toured internationally and released several more singles, including "At the End", "Runaway", "Smooth", and "Kiss You".
 Their first studio album, Poetica followed in 2005.

 Ali left the group in 2005 to pursue a solo career, while Moser continued to release iiO material featuring her on vocals.
 Most notably, these releases include the 2006 single "Is It Love?" (which reached No. 1 on the Billboard Hot Dance Club Play chart), the 2007 remix album Reconstruction Time: The Best of iiO Remixed and the 2011 studio album Exit 110.